hashicorp/terraform-provider-aws/website/docs/r/codedeploy_deployment_config.html.markdown

 a percentage of the total number of instances in the deployment.
 If you specify FLEET_PERCENT, at the start of the deployment, AWS CodeDeploy converts the percentage to the equivalent number of instance and rounds up fractional instances.
 When the type is `HOST_COUNT`, the value represents the minimum number of healthy instances as an absolute value.

+A `traffic_routing_config` block support the following:

+* `type` - (Requested) The type can either be `TimeBasedCanary` or `TimeBasedLinear`
+* `interval` - (Required) When type is `TimeBasedCanary`, the value represents the minutes between the first and second traffic shifts.
+When type is `TimeBasedLinear`, the value represents the minutes between each incremental traffic shift.
+* `percentage` - (Required) When type is `TimeBasedCanary`, the value represents the percentage of traffic to shift in the first increment.
+When the type is `TimeBasedLinear`, the value represents the percentage of traffic that is shifted at the start of each increment.

 ## Attributes Reference